ladybug-tools/spider/gbxml-viewer/README.md

 ### Bonus / Experimental Feature
 * Optional first person camera enables model fly-through
+	* Fly through and around your models.
+	* Use cursor keys or WASD keys.
+	* Click on the icons at bottom of your screen
 	* Use mouse, menu or cursor keys to control full range of motion
 	* 3D avatar guides you through space

 * Sun path diagrams with analemmas
 	Uses Ladybug Tools / Spider Solar Calculator to position Sun correctly for lat/lon at any month, day and hour
 * Screen capture to video